 What penalties might be imposed?

-If there is a finding of a violation of Yale’s sexual misconduct policy, penalties available to the decision maker include expulsion or termination of university employment, suspension, probation, reprimand and mandatory supplemental training.
+If there is a finding of a violation of Yale’s sexual misconduct policy, penalties available to the hearing panel include expulsion or termination of university employment, suspension, probation, reprimand and mandatory supplemental training.